Shooters, Fishers and Farmers Party Vic Representatives

 Follow Jeff on Social Media

-Jeff started shooting rabbits and foxes at the age of 14 on the family farm in the Wimmera North Central.
+Jeff started shooting rabbits and foxes at the age of 14 on the family farm in the Wimmera.
 His real passion for shooting started once he turned 18 started to expand from rimfires to bigger rifles, along the way learning much about the mechanics and functions of firearms in general.

 Jeff has ensdured three paid confiscations of his firearms in 1989, 1996 and 2003.
 Each time he joined thosands of other law abiding firearms owners in queues to be relieved of his property because of crimes someone else had committed.
 This was and still is a travesty that does not befit a modern society.